NONRESIDENT HUNTERS

 Q. I now reside in Ohio and possess a West Virginia lifetime license and want to antlerless deer hunt.
 What stamp do I buy, and can I hunt in counties that are only open to residents?

-You buy a resident Class N stamp and you can hunt in counties open to residents or nonresidents; however, to hunt in one of the limited wildlife management areas, state forests or counties, you must have been selected and issued an eligibility card in addition to the Class N stamp.
+You buy a resident Class N stamp and you can hunt in counties open to residents or nonresidents; however, to hunt in one of the limited wildlife management areas, national forests, state forests or counties, you must have been selected and issued an eligibility card in addition to the Class N stamp.

 MILITARY LICENSE